 The road even features avalanche chutes over the road to prevent it from being blocked.
 This is one of those that I consider the most scenic drives in America.

 If you’re particularly adventurous, you can also try your hand at ice climbing in Ouray, where I lived for one winter doing laps in the ice park every day.

 29. Visit the Cliff Dwellings at Mesa Verde

-Mesa Verde National Park protects some of the best preserved Ancestral Puebloan archeological sites in the US where you can see these amazing dwellings tucked below the lip of various cliffs which were built from 650 AD and inhabited until 1285 when they were abandoned.
+Mesa Verde National Park protects some of the best-preserved Ancestral Puebloan archeological sites in the US where you can see these amazing dwellings tucked below the lip of various cliffs that were built from 650 AD and inhabited until 1285 when they were abandoned.

 30. See Shiprock Rise from Nothing